 Adding Gameplay Elements

-As mentioned in Chapter V’s introduction, in this section we will be adding a new gameplay element.
+As mentioned earlier, in this section we will be adding a new gameplay element.
 The aim is for the player to find obstacles and barriers throughout the game as shown in the below image.

 We would be placing these elements anywhere on the screen so that the player can maneuver around the mentioned obstacles.